BUSINESS LAW (2823)

 Advanced AutoCAD* – (6060)

-1 Credit, Prerequisite: Design for Drawing & Production or Intro to Engineering or Permission of Instructor
+1 Credit/Prerequisite: Design for Drawing & Production or Intro to Engineering or Permission of Instructor

 A hands-on course in the use of current CADD software using various computer aided drawing (CAD) platforms.
 Students will complete a variety of drafting and design problems using CAD to execute both two and three-dimensional drawings and drawings.
 Students will produce drawings of their own design as well as assigned exercises.
 Drawings will be printed and/or plotted and evaluated.
+The course is offered through SUNY Orange and upon completion, the student will earn three college credits.

 ENGINEERING 101* – (6061)

-1 Credit, Prerequisite: Priority given to Seniors
+1 Credit/Prerequisite: Priority given to Seniors.

 An introduction to Engineering as a career with emphasis on communication skills using AutoCAD and Autodesk Fusion.
 Students will complete project based problems using our 3D printer, laser cutters, and CNC milling machines while exploring different career path options within the engineering field.
+The course is offered through SUNY Orange and upon completion, the student will earn three college credits.

 INTRO TO COMPUTER SCIENCE (6050)

-.5 Credit / Prerequisite: Algebra 1
+1 Credit / Prerequisite: Algebra 1

 CS Python Fundamentals is an introductory-level programming course for students brand new to programming and computer science.
 In this course, you will learn problem-solving strategies, software design, and the foundations of computer science.
 The course is taught using the programming language of Python.